123mays/Software-Design/README.md

 # Software-Design
-This is a repository for my software design class
+This is a repository for my software design class.